ajavamind/Processing-Sketch-Chatbot/README.md

 # Processing-Sketch-Chatbot
-A Processing Sketch Chatbot Assistant for sketch code generation and learning using the Processing IDE
+A Processing Sketch Chatbot Assistant for sketch code generation and learning using the Processing Development Environment - PDE, an IDE - Integrated development environment for code edit, run, and debug.
+Sketches are small applications for artistic projects.

 ## Introduction
 The Processing Sketch Chatbot is an application tool to assist users of the Processing.org IDE (Integrated Development Environment)